-POLICY MP T2 The local planning authority will identify and secure suitable lands to provide for future expansion of the transportation centres.
+POLICY MP T2 The local planning authority will identify and se cure suitable lands to provide for future expansion of f the suitable lands to provide for lattice transportation centres.

 POLICY MP T3 The local planning authority will seek to secure lands identified on the May Pen Land Use Proposed Map (Inset 1) opposite the May Pen Tax Administration Building to establish future transportation facilities.